bikram-singh/DevSecOps-Project-GCP-GitHub-Actions-Terraform-Argocd-Helm-GKE-Monitoring-Ingress-SSL-TLS-Webhook/README.md

 ---

-## 🔔 Webhooks
-- GitHub Actions workflows can be triggered manually or by **push to branch**
-- ArgoCD auto-sync acts as a webhook-driven deployment mechanism

----

 ## 🔒 Security Best Practices
 - Use **IAP** or **Cloud NAT** instead of wide `0.0.0.0/0` firewall rules
 - Store **secrets** in GitHub → `Settings > Secrets and Variables`